louveshh/Job-1-Task/README.md

 ### Solution can be found in folder "components":

 - I decided to split the problem into multiple components
-- I could make Qty as components but I didn't want to overcomplicate it.
+- I could make Qty as components but I didn't want to overcomplicate it
 - The main component is "SideBar.js"
 - Components tree: